 LoGerfo maintains that isotretinoin is reliable in most patients.
 “I usually start patients at a dose of 20 to 40 mg daily (depending on weight), increasing monthly based on their response.”
 She says a higher dose results in a more permanent acne clearing.
 LoGerfo reports about 40% to 60% of her patients remain acne-free after a single course of isotretinoin.
 About one-third of her patients who relapse after the first round will need only topical therapy consisting of a topical retinoid or topical benzoyl peroxide combination treatment.

 ‘Generally speaking, a patient treated with isotretinoin will almost never break out to the same degree again.’

 “However, if the patient and practitioner agree that they did not achieve the clearing results expected, a second course of treatment can bring about a more permanent acne clearing,” LoGerfo explains.
 “I often re-treat patients with a second round of isotretinoin because it is reliably effective and we can predict their side effects.”
-LoGerfo says there is no medical guideline and patients can start on a second round right away if desired.
-But she advises most patients to wait several months to see if more acne clearing continues after ceasing treatment, which sometimes happens.
+Patients can start on a second round after two months if desired.
+LoGerfo advises most patients to wait several months to see if more acne clearing continues after ceasing treatment, which sometimes happens.

 9. Your health insurance plan may not cover every generic version, and pharmacy supplies may be scarce